 Providing students with hands-on exposure to real-world business situations is a key strength of the Berkeley MBA Program—and an essential ingredient in shaping innovative leaders.

 Experiential activities are a required part of your coursework, and numerous out-of-classroom opportunities also offer you the opportunity to build upon your skill set.
-These activities utilize all aspects of general management and BILD (Berkeley Innovative Leader Development) to include strong leadership components.
+These activities utilize all aspects of general management and innovative leadership.

 Over 50 percent of full-time Berkeley MBA electives make use of hands-on projects.
 This almost always means team projects — an important aspect of experiential learning.